sa-tre/satre-specification/docs/source/standard.md

 ## 2. Computing technology

-What the organisation does to manage systems for storing, retrieving, and sending information.
+What the organisation does to manage systems for storing, retrieving, analysing and sending information.

 ### 2.1 End user computing